-Experience Nepali language and culture immersion while home-staying in a rural village and volunteering on a valuable community development project.
-Trek the Annapurna Circuit, in the shadow of Himalayan giants through Annapurna National Park.
-Study yoga, meditation and Tibetan Buddhism while living at a small monastery.
-Raft one of the worlds top river journeys down the Kali Gandaki River.
-Travel overland across the roof-top of the world between Kathmandu and Lhasa, the spiritual heart of Tibet, through incredible landscapes, amazing historic sites, and visit Everest Base Camp.
+Experience Nepali language and culture immersion while home-staying in a rural village and volunteering on a valuable community development project, trek the Annapurna Circuit in the shadow of Himalayan giants, study yoga, meditation and Tibetan Buddhism while living at a small monastery, and raft one of the world’s top river journeys down the Kali Gandaki River.

-This gap semester program is suitable for high school graduates, gap year students, university students and graduates, ideally 18 – 24 years.
-Optional transferable academic credit is available on this program.
+This gap semester program is perfect for high school graduates, college graduates, and gap year students, ideally 17 to 22 years old.
+Optional transferable academic credit is available to all participants.

 On arrival in Kathmandu you will be met and welcomed by your Program Instructors.
 We travel to a peaceful village in the foothills of the Himalaya for a comprehensive program orientation with all program participants.
 There will be time to go hiking in the hills and begin forming the all-important bonds with our group mates.

-We then travel to the outskirts of Kathmandu, to Neydo monastery, for a fantastic 3-day yoga and meditation retreat.
+We then travel to the outskirts of Kathmandu, to a monastery for a fantastic 3-day yoga and meditation retreat.
 We’ll also have an introduction to Tibetan Buddhism and gain insight into life in a Buddhist monastery.

 We fly to Lhasa, Tibet to experience the birthplace of Tibetan Buddhism and its ancient cultural heart.
 Lhasa, meaning ‘place of the gods’, is one of the highest cities on earth, nestled on the Tibetan Plateau surrounded by mountains.
 Since the Chinese invasion of Tibet in 1950, change has been dramatic, with many Tibetans now living in exile, and as a minority in Lhasa.
 During our time in Lhasa we will be staying in the Tibetan quarter and visiting the historically significant Potala Palace, Jokhang Temple, Sera and Drepung Monasteries.